devikaharshey/web-dev-mini-projects/README.md

 This is a project of a responsive website for "Design Agency" which adjusts itself according to various screen-sizes.
 # 7) Social Media Post
 This is a project of a social media post made using HTML & CSS.
+# 8) Temprature Converter
+This is a project of a temprature converter that converts the temprature into Celsius, Fahrenheit & Kelvin.